JesusWasTaken/ScriptFighter/ReadMe.txt

 Script Fighter : The Word Warrior

-Version Ultimate Final 1.0 november, 15th, 2021
+Official Release november, 15th, 2021
 Credits : Original graphism and music  by : Sandy WEBERT
 	  Animations and code by : Philippe HEARD and Damien DIDRICH (aka Skunkoff)